nhsuk/nhsuk-frontend/packages/components/fieldset/README.md

 To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/220).

+## Guidance

+Find out more about the fieldset component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/fieldset).

 ## Quick start examples

 ### Fieldset